-What does it take to be labelled EVOO?
+What does it take to be labeled EVOO?

-Let's take it from the top or back to the roots; depends on who you ask.
+Let's take it from the top or back to the roots; it depends on who you ask.

-Harvesting - Another factor to take into consideration when it comes to the extra virgin label is the harvesting process.
-It is critical that farmers only pick the olives from the tree and not the ones on the ground, this makes all the difference in taste.
-Any olives picked from the ground could leave the bottled olive oil with a rancid smell and musky taste.
-This is because these olives already start decomposing the moment they hit the bare ground.
+Harvesting -Another factor to take into consideration when it comes to the extra virgin label is the harvesting process.
+It is critical that farmers only pick the olives from the tree and not the ones on the ground; this makes all the difference in taste.
+Any olives picked from the ground could leave the bottled olive oil with a rancid smell and musky flavor.
+This flavor is because these olives already start decomposing the moment they hit the bare ground.
 A net should be put around the trees to prevent olives falling straight to the ground.

 Even though the conventional way of stone crushing oil and pressed mats are becoming trendy again, it is not an optimal way of obtaining oil from olives.
-It causes oxidization of the oil which means acidity, rancidity and a muddy taste.
+It causes oxidization of the oil, which means acidity, rancidity, and a muddy taste.
 This method also results in low oil yield for farmers.
-Due to low oil yield from this method, some farmers and certain corporates use boiling water to increase the oil amount and this takes all the nutritional value out of the olive oil.
-That is why cold pressed became a hot topic in first place.
+Due to low oil yield from this method, some farmers and certain corporates use boiling water to increase the oil amount, and this takes all the nutritional value out of the olive oil.
+That is why cold-pressed became a hot topic in the first place.
 Just a fun fact that makes us look badass at the same time: we use a laser thermometer to measure the temperature in our mill.